Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Evaluating the performance of XC functionals in 2D materials

 \subsubsection{Band Gap Crossover}

-Pristine monolayers from families like TMDCs, SINOX, and mXenes are predominantly semiconducting.
-Certain 2D materials undergo a critical strain at which the intrinsic direct band gap transitions to an indirect band gap, revealing fascinating properties \cite{chiral_phonon_2024}.
-However, standard DFT functionals often fail to accurately predict the critical strain where this band-gap crossover occurs.
-For example, MoS$_2$ monolayer shows discrepancies with PBE and SCAN, while HSE06 provides a precise prediction as shown in Table \ref{table:bgco}.
-HSE06 calculations predict a critical uniaxial strain of 1.6\%, which closely matches the experimentally reported value of $1.8 \pm 0.7\%$ \cite{evidence1blundo2020}.
-In contrast, the previously reported theoretical value for critical uniaxial strain is 0.9\% \cite{das2014microscopic, ahmad2014comparative}, significantly lower than the experimental value.
-For biaxial strain, the direct-to-indirect band gap transition occurs at $\sim 0.3\%$ for PBE, $\sim 0.6\%$ for SCAN, and $\sim 1.4\%$ for HSE06.
-The HSE06 value of 1.4\% is in excellent agreement with the experimentally reported value of $1.6 \pm 0.4\%$ \cite{bi_petHo2019moderate}, while both PBE and SCAN underestimate this value.
-Additionally, the theoretical value for the band gap crossover strain is 0.8\% \cite{1per_nguyen2016effect}, which is much smaller than the experimentally known value.
+Pristine monolayers from 2D families like TMDCs, SINOX, and MXenes are predominantly direct band-gap semiconductors \cite{2D_npj_overview_2020, 2d_tmdcs_2017}, with applications in optoelectronics and sensors, while indirect band-gap materials are key for thermo-electrics and photovoltaics.
+Some 2D materials undergo a transition from an intrinsic direct to indirect under strain, revealing unique properties \cite{chiral_phonon_2024}. \\ Standard DFT functionals often fail to accurately predict the critical strain for this band-gap crossover.
+For instance, the MoS$_2$ monolayer transitions from a direct to an indirect band gap at uniaxial strain of $\sim$1.8\% \cite{evidence1blundo2020} or biaxial strain of $\sim$1.6\% \cite{bi_petHo2019moderate}.
+As shown in Table \ref{table:bgco}, HSE06 predicts a critical uniaxial strain of 1.6\% and 1.4\% for biaxial strain, closely matching the experimental values.
+In contrast, PBE and SCAN underestimate these experimental findings \cite{das2014microscopic, ahmad2014comparative, 1per_nguyen2016effect}.